 Registered members have the option of filling out a user profile which includes personal information such as their full name, contact information and employment status.
 All such information is optional.
 While some of it is used by DaniWeb as part of market research studies, some information, such as a member's full name, may be displayed publically within member profiles.

 At times, DaniWeb may share information contained within member profiles with our partners.
 In each case, there is a clear notice that taking a certain action will grant DaniWeb permission to share limited profile information with a specific company, and the company is mentioned by name.
 Currently, the only time DaniWeb shares information is when downloading a company-sponsored white paper, in which case we may share information with the company regarding who downloaded their white paper as part of lead generation opportunities.
+Please also note that we do send non-identifying data, such as your user ID, to Google Analytics.
+This is done to help us evaluate site usage patterns so that we can improve the user experience.

 To enhance your experience, the forum system stores cookies in your web browser.
 They are used to retain your login information and session ID.
 Please note that by disabling cookies, you may not be able to login or post on the forums.
 If you wish to participate, please ensure that browser cookies are enabled.
 Third party cookies are used to manage site advertising and demographic research studies.